varnish/toolbox/docker-compose-examples/grafana-monitoring-otel/README.md

 # Getting started

+First, login to docker using your Varnish Enterprise Credentials.
+More details can be found [here in the documentation](https://docs.varnish-software.com/docker/).

 - set `VARNISH_EXPERIMENTAL_TOKEN` in `.env` with your Varnish Enterprise Experimental repository token
 - run "docker compose up -d"
 - go to http://localhost:3000